3 ways to help your child with sensory issues succeed in school

 3. Suggest a sensory diet and specific accommodations.
 A school-based occupational therapist may provide direct therapy and help the school implement a “sensory diet” throughout your child’s day, to help her maintain a state of self-regulation or alertness that is optimal for learning.
 A sensory diet may consist of a series of accommodations for your child designed to help her manage the sensory input he will encounter throughout the school day.
 Such a sensory diet can become a part of a child’s 504 Plan of IEP accommodations.
 Help the school devise one by sharing what works to help your child.

 Further Accommodations for SPD

-In addition to providing sensory-based occupational therapy services, including a sensory diet, a school child study team or 504 team can provide numerous accommodations to enable your child to function in the school environment.
+In addition to providing sensory-based occupational therapy services, including a sensory diet, a school child study team or 504 teams can provide numerous accommodations to enable your child to function in the school environment.
 The following list contains only a sample of the accommodations that have been put in place for students with SPD.
-Often, creativity can also lead to inexpensive solutions that respond to your individual child’s sensory needs.
+Often, creativity can also lead to inexpensive solutions that respond to an individual child’s sensory needs.

 - Allow the child to take tests in a quiet space so the child is not distracted by classroom noise.

 - Prepare the child for intense sensory experiences such as fire drills.